IBMStreams/streamsx.health/samples/ExampleService/com.ibm.streamsx.health.example.spl.service/README.md

 * For example: /com/ibm/streamsx/health/example/spl/service/observations/v1
 * All services publish data in JSON format, to maximize service interoperability with different languages.
 * If the data schema needs to change as the service evolves, follow these guidelines:
-    * Adding a new attribute to the schema is not a breaking change.
-Update the *minor* number of the topic version as follows to indicate a change in the schema:  e.g. a/b/c/observations/v1 becomes / a/b/c/observations/v1/1
+    1. Adding a new attribute to the schema is not a breaking change.
+Update the *minor* number of the topic version as follows to indicate a change in the schema:  e.g. a/b/c/observations/v1 -> **/a/b/c/observations/v1/1**
-    * Renaming or removing of an attribute breaks compatibility.
-If this has to be done, update the *major* nmber of the topic version as follows to indicate a breaking change:  e.g. /a/b/c/observations/v2 - Downstream applications cannot connect to this data stream without being updated.
+    1. Renaming or removing of an attribute breaks compatibility.
+If this has to be done, update the *major* nmber of the topic version as follows to indicate a breaking change:  e.g. **/a/b/c/observations/v2**
-    * Renaming or removing attributes is discouraged as it breaks application compatibility.
+    1. Renaming or removing attributes is discouraged as it breaks application compatibility.
 It is recommended that existing data stream is maintained.
-New data stream can be added to the microservice to maintain compatibility.
+New data stream can be added to a microservice to maintain compatibility.

 ### Subscribing Data